2017 in ILFJ: Background

 For his second title defence, openweight Lethwei World Champion Dave Leduc faced Turkish Australian Adem Yilmaz in traditional Lethwei rules.
 This match was the first Lethwei world title fight headlining two non-Burmese in the sport's history.
 For the occasion, the Ambassador of Myanmar to Japan was present at the event held in the Korakuen Hall.
 This event also marked the return to action of former Openweight World Champion Saw Nga Man against Japanese fighter Teruhiko Kubo.

 Results

 Lethwei in Japan 4: Frontier

 Lethwei in Japan 4: Frontier was a Lethwei event held on June 16, 2017 at the Tokyo Dome City Hall in Tokyo, Japan.

 Background

 This event featured the rematch of Thar Thae Ta Pwint vs Hikaru Hasumi.
 Thara The Ta Pwint ultimately won the first and second exchanged grabbing the ILFJ World Title.
-Also Openweight Champion Dave Leduc was supposed to face American champion Cyrus Washington, but Washington eventually pulled out of the fight citing a hand injury he sustained in training.
+Also Openweight Champion Dave Leduc was supposed to face American champion Cyrus Washington, but Washington pulled out of the fight citing a hand injury he sustained in training.
 Leduc eventually defended his title for the third time against Muaythai world champion Nilmungkorn Sudsakorngym, winning the ILFJ Openweight world title.